Dendi Agustan Maulana

-Dendi Agustan Maulana (born 19 August 1995) is an Indonesian professional footballer who plays as a defender for Liga 1 club PS Barito Putera.
+Dendi Agustan Maulana (born 19 August 1995) is an Indonesian professional footballer who plays as a defender.

 Club career

 PSGC Ciamis

 He was signed for PSGC Ciamis to play in Liga 2 in the 2017 season and made 15 league appearances for PSGC Ciamis.

 Kalteng Putra

 In 2018, Dendi Maulana signed a contract with Indonesian Liga 2 club Kalteng Putra.

 PSS Sleman

 He was signed for PSS Sleman to play in Liga 1 in the 2020 season.
 Dendi Maulana made his league debut on 1 November 2021 in a match against Borneo at the Manahan Stadium, Surakarta.

 Barito Putera

 Dendi was signed for Barito Putera to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against Madura United at the Gelora Ratu Pamelingan Stadium, Pamekasan.